-When Should You Book Your Shoot?
+When Should You Book Your Maternity Shoot?

 Some moms choose to wait a little longer to give their belly more time to grow, but don’t wait too long!
 You never know if your little one is going to decide to make an early arrival.

-The most popular clothing item is a form-fitting dress.
+The most popular clothing item is a form-fitting maternity dress.
 You may feel uncomfortable putting your belly on full display like this, but your photos will be gorgeous.
-You can still opt for a flowing dress — just know your photographer will most likely have you gather it and hold it close to your belly.
+You can still opt for a loose-fitting dress — just know your photographer will most likely have you gather it and hold it close to your belly.

 Another great tip is to avoid any clothing that can leave marks on your skin in the hours before your photo shoot.
 You want your body to look as natural as possible.